laraklopper/QUIZ_APP/README.md

 `mongodb+srv://` triggers two DNS lookups inside Node.js via its internal **c-ares** resolver — an SRV lookup and a TXT lookup.
 On Windows, c-ares may fail with `querySrv ECONNREFUSED` even when `nslookup` succeeds, because c-ares attempts a TCP fallback for large DNS responses that Windows Firewall can block.

-The fix is to bypass SRV entirely by using a direct connection string with the actual cluster hostnames.
-Mongoose connects directly to the three Atlas replica set nodes on port `27017`, with a server selection timeout of 5000ms and connection timeout of 10000ms.

 ### Common DNS Troubleshooting